rweigel/phys305/flux.md

 $$\eta_o=\eta_i\frac{R_i}{R_o}$$

 This equation states that the density (number of particles per unit area) is inversely proportitional to distance.
-This is true and can be drived by considering a small patch of area associated with both red lines.
-The inner patch has an area of $A_i = 2\pi r_i d\theta \times dr$ and the larger has an area of $A_o=2\pi R_o d\theta \times dr$.
-The number of particles in each of these areas must be the same if they move at a constant velocity, so ...
+This is true based on the arguments given in the previous example.

 A mathematical way of showing this is to note that the flux through the inner differential length, $ds_i$, shown in the diagram above is $2 \pi R_i d\theta$ so that the differential flux through $ds_i$ is